 A set of Sanborn Fire Insurance Company maps for Wichita, dating from 1935 with updates to 1957, are part of our local history resources.
 These folio-sized sheets show Wichita at a large scale, detailing materials used in construction, interior arrangement, type of use, size and location of buildings.
 These maps illustrate a few blocks at a time for a specific time period.

-Photographs and postcards comprise Wichita-related images in the collection.
-The Wichita Photo Archives showcase online a sampling of our Wichita-related photographs as do a number of our digital collections.
+Photographs, postcards and other types of images comprise Wichita-related images in the collection.
+The Wichita Photo Archives showcase online a sampling of our Wichita-related photographs as do other digital collections.
 The images presented digitally represent a fraction of the holdings.

 Materials documenting Fairmount College, University of Wichita and Wichita State University are housed in the University Archives.